How Authors Can Market Their Books with Byline Articles

 - Tips, how-to, or numbers articles are favorites among the media as they keep an article organized.

 - Use bullet points to make it easy for the reader to find valuable information to take with them.
 Example: 5 exercises to do at your desk to get you in tip-top shape for summer, ten steps to save for your toddler’s college education, seven biggest mistakes authors make when designing their book cover

 - The article should provide new information to the media, something that isn’t obvious.

 - Going against conventional wisdom makes an article appealing.

-- The topic should be applicable to all different types of people (unless writing an article for a very specific niche market) and easy to understand.
+- The topic should apply to all different types of people (unless writing an article for a particular niche market) and easy to understand.

-- It should be catchy, and, unless dealing with a very serious subject, don’t be afraid to have fun with the topic!
+- It should be catchy, and, unless dealing with a serious subject, don’t be afraid to have fun with the topic.

 - Be honest.
 Some media outlets want exclusive, never before published articles.
 Never lie.
-If the article has already been published, offer the outlet ideas for a new and exclusive article.
+If the article has already been published, offer the outlet ideas for a new and unique article.

-The goal of a byline article is to get an author’s name and expertise out to their target audiences, and entice people to want to learn more.
+The goal of byline articles to market a book is to get an author’s name and expertise out to their target audiences and entice people to want to learn more.
 The key to successful placements is to think about the media outlet’s target reader and gear the article specifically for this audience to make it as easy as possible for editors to say yes to running the article.
 Once published, byline article links are excellent, credential- building assets to add to an author’s website and social media platforms, and also helps to grow the author’s digital footprint and brand.